Seattle DUI Defense Lawyer

 Before you begin, the officer will explain how to complete each task so the instructions are clear.
 What does it consist of?
 You may be asked to say the letters of the alphabet, walk in a straight line, or perform simple balance and coordination tests.

 It’s important to note the difference between a field sobriety test vs. a breathalyzer test.
-Drivers are asked to blow into a breathalyzer, which reads your blood alcohol content (BAC) after a field test to determine if you are above the legal limit.
+Drivers are asked to blow into a breathalyzer, which reads their blood alcohol content (BAC) after a field test to determine if they are above the legal limit.
 Many people wonder why the field sobriety test is needed if the breathalyzer device is available.

 Officers often record your behavior during the initial tests in order to gather as much evidence as possible that can be used against you in court.
 Even though the breathalyzer will show whether you are driving under the influence, it’s still important for an officer to observe you as you perform basic tests.